Why the photo of a new, slimmer Adele makes women like me feel uncomfortable

 "She looks amazing"; "She's so beautiful now"; "I didn't recognise her"; "Her body is insane"; "Her cheekbones could cut glass"; "Good for her"; "Well done".

-Back when she would arrive at awards ceremony, a size 14/16, wearing a beautiful beaded gown and industrial quantities of eyeliner, I felt a kinship with her.
-She looked lovely in the same way that I can look lovely, if someone spends lots of time doing my hair and make-up, and I wear Heist bodysuit underneath a well cut dress.
-But Adele doesn't look like me, or the average (size 16) British woman anymore.
+Back when she would arrive at an awards ceremony, a size 14/16, wearing a beautiful beaded gown and industrial quantities of eyeliner, I felt a kinship with her.
+She looked lovely in the same way that I can look lovely, if someone spends lots of time doing my hair and makeup and I wear a Heist bodysuit underneath a well-cut dress.
+But Adele doesn't look like me - or the average (size 16) British woman - any more.

 Every single time someone marvels at Adele's body, it reinforces the message that bodies look better when they are smaller.
 That people are worth more when they are smaller.
 A particularly hard message to receive at a time when so many of us have gained weight in lockdown.